juntingchen-95/CS599-fall2019-project/project_1/README.md

 1. Download the project folder

-2. In the command line, change the root in the project folder, type "python main.py".
-Then, it will generate the file "result.csv"
+2. In the command line, change the root in the project folder, type command "python main.py dataset/test_set.csv" and "python main.py dataset/training_set.csv".
+Then, it will generate the file "test_set_result.csv" and "training_set_result.csv"

 3. In RStudio, open the file "generate_figure.R", select all and run the code, then it will generate the figure file "result_figure.pdf".
 Before running the code, you need to make sure that ggplot2 package is installed